bloominstituteoftechnology/Precourse/Lesson2-HTML-CSS/README.md

 ### font-size

-We cant use width or height for text, but we can determine the size of the font used.
-You can use any size unit here that you would use with a font in a word processor (px, em, in, etc) most popular is px
+We can't use width or height for text, but we can determine the size of the font used.
+You can use any size unit here that you would use with a font in a word processor (px, em, in, etc), most popular is px